 Forbidden Windows are flat ornate Chinese-themed building elements consisting of a wine-red lattice and a golden frame.
 They behave like windows in Creativerse, in terms of being able to auto-connect to other Forbidden Windows (but not to any other windows nor lattices).

-Tian-tsui is a style of Chinese art featuring kingfisher feathers.
+ian-tsui, "dotting with kingfishers") is a style of Chinese art featuring kingfisher feathers.
 For 2,000 years, the Chinese have been using the iridescent blue feathers of kingfisher birds as an inlay for fine art objects and adornment, from hairpins, headdresses, and fans to panels and screens.
-While Western art collectors have focused on other areas of Chinese art including porcelain, lacquer ware, sculpture, cloisonne, silk and paintings, kingfisher art is relatively unknown outside of China.
+While Western art collectors have focused on other areas of Chinese art including porcelain, lacquer ware, sculpture, cloisonné, silk and paintings, kingfisher art is relatively unknown outside of China.

 Textile with Floral Medallion